 However, the report says that the researchers found 32 percent of exchanges, including some with less-then-strong KYC, still list privacy coins.

 "Although the report does punctuate a concern for privacy coins that have no compliance strategy, CipherTrace affirms that recent reports of the death of privacy coins have been greatly exaggerated.
 In fact, many of the top privacy coin developers have already released statements ... on how they could comply with the Travel Rule.

 Indeed, a planned suspension of zcash and dash trading support by OKEx Korea was put under review in October, partly thanks to efforts by the Electric Coin Company – the co-developer of zcash – to assuage the exchange's fears.

 Josh Swihart, the Electric Coin Company's VP of marketing and business development told CoinDesk at the time, “Zcash is entirely compatible with all FATF recommendations including the travel rule."

-It should be noted that CipherTrace, as well as other blockchain analytics firms, is offering paid-for solutions said to help exchanges comply with FATF guidance.
+It should be noted that CipherTrace, as well as other blockchain analytics firms, is offering solutions said to help exchanges comply with FATF guidance.

 The leader in blockchain news, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.